Adult ADHD Treatment in NYC

 There’s no single laboratory test used to determine an ADHD diagnosis.
 Usually, the diagnosis of Adult ADD/ADHD is confirmed by an Adult Psychiatrist who specializes in the field.
 Dr. Edward Fruitman, M.D. specializes in the treatment of Adult Attention Deficit Disorder.
 If you think you may need an evaluation, please take the Adult ADHD screener below.

 The sooner you get an evaluation and an ADHD diagnosis, the faster you can start effectively managing your symptoms.
 Call today at (212) 233-2830 for in-office or Telemedicine appointment and Trifecta Health professionals will help you to overcome your ADD/ ADHD symptoms with effective ADHD treatment in NYC.

 How is it different from childhood ADHD?

 Unlike other mental disorders such as depression, ADHD does not start in adulthood.
-However, many adults who had symptoms of ADHD as children did not get formally diagnosed.
+However, many adults who had symptoms of ADHD as children did not get formally diagnosed or receive treatment.
 As a matter of fact, adult parents of children with ADHD first notice their own ADHD symptoms at the time that their children get diagnosed.
 Adult ADHD is a continuation of ADHD from childhood.
 The main difference is in the type of difficulties and symptoms experienced.